SarahAllenReed/truckstopcoffee/content/post/faq.md

 Thing is, to most bigots and a disturbing amount of the "well-meaning" population in general, I'm just a faggot in a skirt and nothing more.
 The types of ingrates who don't care for queer folk often don't give a shit *how* you got to be who you are, specifically, because *they don't care about queer folk* and those details don't matter.
 They're usually just more than happy to disregard you at best or shoot you at worst just for being some flavor of queer, especially if the flavor you are doesn't fit into whatever box they think they can use for their purposes.

 And because I think those folk and their boxes are rot garbage (along with the fact that my anarchist self isn't keen on fitting in too many boxes to begin with), I'm not exactly interested in making who and what i am easily quantifiable, either.
-If half the world is going to call me a faggot regardless of what I do, I'm going to be the most confusing yet genuine faggot you've ever met in your life, whether anybody gets it or not.
-I'm gonna be me and change how I describe me to fit who I am at an interval that I see fit.
+If half the world is going to call me a faggot regardless of what I do, I'm going to be the most confusing yet genuine faggot you've ever met in your life.
+I'm gonna be me and I'm gonna change how I describe me to fit who I am at an interval that I see fit.
 And I'm not gonna care one iota whether you get it or not.

 So yeah.
 My gender expression is some confusing bullshit, that is intentional, and it doesn't matter that much.
 Thing is, if you're willing to listen to and value what I have to say, and if you're willing to describe me as I wish to be described regardless of whether you "get" whatever it is I am, then that's all I ask and you're probably chill in my book.